-Participation in a school council, or taking initiatives in order to improve the school, leads to stronger self-confidence in political issues.
-96 Finally, two more comments on male-dominated vocational programmes: students in these programmes participate in school democracy to a lesser extent compared to others.
-What more, among these students, participation in school democracy does not positively affect their democratic competence.
+The main indicator for civic knowledge is the deliberative classroom climate.
+Participation in school democracy does not affect factual knowledge, but it has a noticeable effect on political efficacy.
+Participation in a school council, or taking initiatives in order to improve the school, leads to stronger self-confidence in political issues.96 Finally, two more comments on male-dominated vocational programmes: students in these programmes participate in school democracy to a lesser extent compared to others.
+What is more, among these students, participation in school democracy does not positively affect their democratic competence.
 This observation relates to the next one, on teaching methods and the level of civic knowledge.
 Students in male-dominated vocational programmes have a low level of civic knowledge, as Table 2 shows.
 They also experience a learning environment that is neither deliberative nor traditional.
 More research is needed before their learning environment can be described in the correct terms, but until then it may be characterised as being clearly less successful compared to other programmes.